Marc Bircham: Waterford

 On 12 May 2021, Bircham was named manager of League of Ireland Premier Division side Waterford until the end of the season.
 With Waterford bottom of the table when Bircham took over, he led his side to 6 wins and a draw from his first 12 league games in charge, taking the club out of the relegation zone and earning a new 2 1/2-year contract which was announced in August 2021.
 On 23 November 2021, Bircham was sacked by Waterford, having learned of the news on Twitter without being contacted by the club following a text exchange between himself and owner Richard Forrest the previous night in which Forrest suspended Bircham for a week, preventing him from taking charge of the club's crucial Promotion/relegation play-off final against UCD.

 Como

 In the summer of 2022, he was appointed as first team coach of Italian Serie B side Como under manager Giacomo Gattuso, but left in 2023.

-Personal life

-Bircham has 3 children from a previous marriage.
-1 boy, Frankie and 2 girls, Layla & Dolly.

-He currently regularly appears on Talksport.